vespa-engine/sample-apps/dense-passage-retrieval-with-ann/README.md

 </figure>

 ### DPR Reader Component
-The Reader component in DPR is BERT model which is fine-tuned for question answering.
+The Reader component in DPR is a BERT model which is fine-tuned for question answering.
 The reader BERT model takes both the question, the wiki title and the wiki passage as input (With cross-attention between the question and the document).
-The Question Answering model outputs a tensor with the start position scores, the end position scores and an overall relevancy score.
-The best answer span is given by the span which has the highest start + end position score.

 <figure>
 <p align="center"><img width="90%" src="img/reader.png" /></p>
 </figure>

-## Implementation the DPR architecture with Vespa.ai
+## Implementation the DPR architecture with Vespa.ai for Serving

 We represent the Wikipedia passage text, title and the passage embedding vector in the same Vespa [document schema](src/main/application/schemas/wiki.sd).